nathanstaines/nathanstaines.github.com/_posts/2012-02-21-directional-buttons.md

 }
 ```

-If you feel as though this technique could be improved upon or you end up using it on one of your sites then please <a href="http://twitter.com/nathanstaines">let me know via Twitter</a>.
+If you feel as though this technique could be improved upon or you end up using it on one of your sites then please [let me know via Twitter](http://twitter.com/nathanstaines).